Versiani-R/django-schedule-api/DOCUMENTATION.md

 As previously said, the api has a limit of 15 calls per 15 minutes.
 That being said, you can:
 * Do 15 calls in 1 minute
-* Do 1 call per minutes, for 15 minutes.
+* Do 1 call per minute, for 15 minutes.
 The api calls values gets reset every fifteen minutes.
 So you should be able to call the api 60 times an hour.

 ## Json Value Return